xiaoren-QAQ/SSU_Docs/src/en/dev/module.md

 <mark>These files store `binary UID` (32-bit integer) + `\0` + `package name` format, with multiple values separated by `\n`.</mark>

 > [!IMPORTANT]
 > These files are read-only.
-No modules/applications should modify SakitinSU's kernel configuration files. **Only the SakitinSU manager** has modification rights!
+No modules/applications should modify ShiroSU's kernel configuration files. **Only the ShiroSU manager** has modification rights!
 >
 > Modifications by other modules/applications are expected to be ineffective.
-SakitinSU will progressively add restrictions on kernel configuration file writing in future updates.
+ShiroSU will progressively add restrictions on kernel configuration file writing in future updates.

 ## Other Differences

-SakitinSU will provide **module backup interface**, **module update interface (executing original module code during updates)**, and **module storage interface** in future updates.
+ShiroSU will provide **module backup interface**, **module update interface (executing original module code during updates)**, and **module storage interface** in future updates.
 These features are still under development and will be released in future updates.

 [^1]: The Systemless mechanism is a method for modifying system files without directly modifying system partitions, providing convenience for modules.